aneldev/dynadux/doc/Debugging.md

 Dynandux comes with middleware for debugging that collects the dispatched actions in a global array.

-Then from the debugger, you can access the dispatched actions with stats.
+Then from the debugger, you can access the dispatched actions with stats and the current state.

 _Still we don't have a UI debugger like Redux, but we are working to make it happen.
 Feel free to contribute.
 But still, you can do a lot of things with dynaduxDebugMiddleware!_